wenkaizheng/Mini-Shadow-Socks/README.md

-- if you want to try run the server proxy in server (other IP rather than 127.0.0.1),email us wenkaizheng@email.arizona.edu jiachengyang@email.arizona.edu we will send you a new config json file
+- if you want to try run the server proxy in server (other IP rather than 127.0.0.1),email us wenkaizheng@email.arizona.edu jiachengyang@email.arizona.edu we will open port and server for you
 - we also support different version executable file (make windows, mac or linux).
 Which means user can use local proxy without Go compiler.
 - do not forget to run local proxy before run server proxy